 To make it all happen, I had to lower my expectations.

-The floor doesn’t need mopped that often.
-And the baseboards don’t need dusted all the time.
+The floor doesn’t need to be mopped that often.
+And the baseboards don’t need to be dusted all the time.

 My standards of what’s “clean enough” have changed.
 And I’m okay with that.